-Equity incentive awards in the form of restricted stock units and stock options are awarded under our Long Term Equity Incentive Plan ("Long Term Incentive Plan") and provide a link between executive compensation and our long term performance, as grants are based on financial goals for a three-year performance period and annual individual performance goals.
-To determine the number of awards granted in February 2012, the performance period of 2009-2011 applied.
+Equity incentive awards in the form of restricted stock units are awarded under our Long Term Equity Incentive Plan ("Long Term Incentive Plan") and provide a link between executive compensation and our long term performance, as grants are based on financial goals for a three-year performance period and annual individual performance goals.
+To determine the number of awards granted in February 2013, the performance period of 2010-2012 applied.
 Awards granted under the Long Term Incentive Plan vest ratably over three years following the grant date.